mihaidimoiu/k8s_testing/README.md

 # Cleaning images and fresh rebuild
 1. Run `docker_build.sh` script with argument `-c` for cleaning the images or `-r` to clean and rebuild fresh.
 2. Run `kubernetes_apply.sh` script with argument `-c` for cleaning the images or `-r` to clean and rebuild fresh.

+# Access minikube on docker
+1. Make a port forward to the docker using `kubectl port-forward <pod_name> 80`
+2. Expose the service using `kubectl expose`